Haffi921/EMG_documentation/source/present_instructions/Preparation.md

 4. Throw away all the trash that has accumulated

 5. If you have a new participant, redo the steps outlined in the `Prepare experiment` chapter
-   - Start a new experiment
+   - Start a new experiment and recording
    - Reapply the electrode tape and gel

 ## At the end of the day